Set up your live account structure

 - Review and customize your risk profile.

 - Set up system messages about Fraudulent Payments (NOF) and Chargebacks (NOC).

 - Make sure that you know how risk rules are triggered by the information that you send in your payment request.
 Some fields are strongly recommended to include because they are required for specific risk checks.

 - Include the correct information on your receipts for online card payments and/or in-person payments, depending on your integration.

-Note that for Visa and Mastercard, the enrollment for 3D Secure can take up to four days.
+Note that for Mastercard, the enrollment for 3D Secure can take up to 12 hours.
 This means that you might not be able to offer 3D Secure to your shoppers immediately after your live Customer Area has been activated.